 Students are introduced to the field of art education.
 Concepts of art teaching and learning, artistic development and a diversity of contexts for art education are investigated.
 Includes clinical experiences.

-Prerequisite: ART 105 and ART 114, and either ART 231 or ART 232.
+Prerequisite: ART 105 and ART 114, and either ART 231 or ART 231W or ART 232 or ART 232W..

 Offered: Fall, Spring.